 Talent placing plate onto microscope stage

 Using live cell microscopy, record a movie of the myotube contraction for Authors: For about how long?
-[1].
+For 20 seconds [1].

 Talent at computer, recording contraction, with monitor visible in frame

 To stop the myotube contraction, stop the recording [1] and add 300 nanograms/milliliter of curare to the culture medium [2].